EnMasseProject/enmasse/README.md

 # EnMasse - Messaging as a Service

-The EnMasse project is a scalable messaging platform on OpenShift.
+The EnMasse project aims to provide a scalable messaging platform on OpenShift.

 ## Features